 This mask is similar to the nasal mask, except it does not cover your nose.
 Instead, it perches beneath your nostrils and jets air through them.

 Is there more than one type of sleep apnea?

-Yes, there are two types of sleep apnea.
+Yes, there are three types of sleep apnea.

 The first and most common type is obstructive sleep apnea, or OSA, which occurs when there is a chronic blocking of the airways.
 Usually, this is a result of the soft tissue at the back of your throat collapsing while you sleep.
 The tissue may become dislodged and then collapse again several times throughout the night.

 The second and less common type is central sleep apnea, or CSA.
 It is different from OSA because no blockage of the airways occurs.
 Rather, your brain fails to signal your muscles to breathe, usually due to instability in the respiratory control center of the brain.
 CSA is a much more difficult type of sleep apnea to treat.